 Molokhia is a kind of leaf.
 It is often spelled differently depending on what Middle Eastern country you are referring to, but it is agreed to translate to “Jews mallows”.
 It comes from Jute Leaves, and the dish has a distinct green color.

-Molokhia (green soup) is a popular middle eastern dish which can be cooked in different ways; today, we will make the Egyptian version, and we will make it simple without chicken or beef.
+This green soup is a popular Middle Eastern dish which can be cooked in different ways; today, I will show you how to make a simple Molokhia without chicken or beef.

 Why Does This Recipe Work?